 One of the greatest challenges of project management is managing time efficiently.
 As a project manager, you have many demands on your time.
 Often there are competing priorities to deal with, not to mention the needs of your team and expectations from your customers and stakeholders.
 It can all be a bit (ok, a lot) overwhelming.

 Managing time is an important part of task management.
 It helps to break down projects, assign tasks, and complete the projects on time.
-Fortunately, with a bit of effort, you can implement time management strategies that not only make you more efficient but might actually make your working life more enjoyable.
+Fortunately, with a bit of effort, you can implement project management strategies that not only make you more efficient but might actually make your working life more enjoyable.

 Planning is a crucial part of project management.
 As a project manager, it’s your responsibility to make a project plan.
 A project plan, according to the PMI, is “the document that describes how the project will be executed, monitored and controlled, and closed.”

 A project schedule is much more than a basic calendar.
 It details the project timeline and the organizational resources required to complete each task.
 The project schedule must be accessible to every team member.
 Its purpose is to communicate critical information to the team, so it must be comprehensive and easy to understand.

 Several of the steps in creating a project schedule relate directly to time management, and as they are dependent on one another.
 With the help of the best project scheduling tools, we can create a seamless scheduling process.

 This can be as simple as creating a list of tasks that must be completed in order to deliver your project.
-In the case of complex projects, it may be helpful to organize these tasks in the form of a Work Breakdown Structure (WBS), a chart visualizing tasks and their sub-tasks.
+In the case of complex projects, it may be helpful to organize these tasks in the form of a WBS, a project management chart that helps to visualize projects, and their sub-tasks.

 The best way to estimate duration is to use data from similar previous jobs.
 If you don’t have any data to work from and there’s no industry standard to which you can refer, an estimate based on the average of the best, worst, and most likely scenarios.
 Estimate the resources needed for each project activity.